Chargers won’t put pressure on Herbert to start immediately

 WHAT’S NEXT?

-Los Angeles’ most critical need remains on the offensive line at left tackle.
+Los Angeles’ most critical need remains at left tackle.
 Telesco has mentioned Sam Tevi, Trent Scott and Forrest Lamp as possibilities, but they could use a better option for such an important position.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL